-4. Please indicate the key concerns relevant to the CTS location identified by stakeholders, and a summary of mitigating strategies to address each of the indicated concerns.
-5. Please provide a summary of plans for ongoing community engagement (prior to and after implementation of the proposed CTS).
-Please be specific about the strategies that will be used to continuously collect feedback from key stakeholders beyond the engagement activities already completed.
-6. Please list any additional documents or reports that will be submitted with this summary to provide detail around completed CTS engagement activities for Board of Health consideration.
+indicate the key concerns relevant to the CTS location identified by staken mmary of mitigating strategies to address each of the indicated concerns and after that will b e provide a summary of plans for ongoing community engagement (pri implementation of the proposed CTS).
+Please be specific about the stra- be used to continuously collect feedback from key stakeholders beyond the ent activities already completed.